baozi433/LabWeb/README.md

  1. Blazor Server & Web API on .NET 7
  2. Repository and Service pattern
  3. Using Dapper with generics
- 4. Identity with authentication and authorization
+ 4. Identity with authentication and authorization to access pages and web api